Lightnet/reactnode/README.md

 # Dev Notes:
   This project is set up as type module in package.json require to used import test from "./test.js" and incorrect from "./test" does not work.
 It need file name extension.
 For the server and client script to work.

+  Some packages will required some simple like random id as reactjs required key when doing map loop render html.

 - dayjs

   Used for time stamp for time or date for data store.